My writing covers a wide array of subjects including but not limited to: religion, language learning, health, philosophy, and legal issues.

-- Kohlberg’s theory states that children begin developing and internalising the gender specific behaviours of their models only after they have reached gender constancy (age five).
+- Kohlberg’s theory states that children begin developing and internalising the gender-specific behaviours of their models only after they have reached gender constancy (age 5).

-- Gender schema theory states that children begin to seek gender specific information immediately after they reach gender identity (age two – three) – as soon as they realise that they fit into a group: boy or girl, they start thinking about how they should behave according to this.
+- Gender schema theory states that children begin to seek gender-specific information immediately after reaching gender identity (age 2 to 3).
+This usually occurs as soon as they realise that they fit into a group: boy or girl, they start thinking about how they should behave according to this.

-- Gender schemas are essentially just gender stereotypes that the children develop - girls should play with X toys but not with Y toys, boys should play with Y toys but not X toys.
+- Gender schemas are essentially gender stereotypes that children develop.
+For instance, girls should play with X toys but not with Y toys, and boys should play with Y toys but not X toys.

-- They then develop gender scripts - sets of actions that are reserved for each gender: cooking dinner is for girls because they saw mummy do it and DIY is for boys because daddy does it.
+- They then develop gender scripts, or sets of actions reserved for each gender: cooking dinner is for girls because they saw mummy do it, and DIY is for boys because daddy does it.

 - After these gender schemas and scripts have been developed, children lose interest in anything they have learned to be for the other gender.
 Instead, they focus on things that are ‘meant’ for their gender.

-- What is important to note is that after the schemas and scripts are developed it is very difficult to change them - if children see information that agrees with their scripts then they will use it as part of their future thinking, but if they see something that does not co-operate with their gender schemas then they may not encode the information at all (resulting in no change).
+- What is important to note is that after the schemas and scripts are developed it is very difficult to change them.
+If children see information that agrees with their scripts, they will use it as part of their future thinking, but if they see something that does not co-operate with their gender schemas, they may not encode the information at all (resulting in no change).
 This preserves their stereotypes into adulthood.